 - c.
-Retain the flowthrough for RNA and Protein Purification (Section 3).
-The flowthough contains the RNA and proteins and should be stored on ice or at -20°C until the RNA Purification protocol is carried out. - d.
-Dispose of the gDNA Removal Column with the bound gDNA.
+Retain the flowthrough for RNA Purification (Section 3).
+The flowthough contains the RNA and should be stored on ice or at -20°C until the RNA Purification protocol is carried out. - d.
+Reassemble the spin column with the collection tube.